MINISTRY OF PRESENCE Sharing Our Gifts

 TRANSITIONAL CARE –

 To/from hospital, rehabilitation centers, home, and/or long-term care facilities)The health care system is complicated and difficult to traverse.
 In times of illness, many decisions will need to be made.
-The Parish Nurse is available to come and visit (or call during COVID-19) with you and those you choose, including your health care providers to help you to best understand the issues you will encounter.
+The Parish Nurse is available to come and visit (or call) with you and those you choose, including your health care providers to help you to best understand the issues you will encounter.
 The Parish Nurse can act as an advocate throughout the process and help arrange for coordination of care, and most importantly be with you for support.